 5. Complementary color schemes

 Colors from opposing sides of the color wheel are used to create complementary palettes.
-By splashing bright color on a pleasant fall scene, this palette energizes and enlivens it.
+By splashing bright colors on a pleasant fall scene, this palette energizes and enlivens it.

-These schemes are merely two colors in their most basic form, but you may extend them by utilizing an extravagant variety of tones, tints, and colors to create split complementary systems.
+These schemes are merely two colors in their most basic form.
+Still, you may extend them by utilizing an extravagant variety of tones, tints, and colors to create split complementary systems.

 6. Triadic color schemes